 This section describes how Spring Security is integrated with the Servlet API.
-The servletapi-xml sample application demonstrates the usage of each of these methods.

 15.1.1.
 Servlet 2.5+ Integration

 HttpServletRequest.getRemoteUser()

 The HttpServletRequest.getRemoteUser() will return the result of SecurityContextHolder.getContext().getAuthentication().getName() which is typically the current username.
 This can be useful if you want to display the current username in your application.
 Additionally, checking if this is null can be used to indicate if a user has authenticated or is anonymous.
 Knowing if the user is authenticated or not can be useful for determining if certain UI elements should be shown or not (i.e. a log out link should only be displayed if the user is authenticated).